MicrosoftDocs/learn/learn-pr/language/rust-loop-expressions/includes/4-exercise-loop.md

-In this exercise, you'll modify a car factory program to use a loop to iterate through the car orders.
+In this exercise, you'll modify the car factory program to use a loop to iterate through the car orders.

-The program declares several types of data to track information about the car orders.
-The `car_quality` function takes the car mileage as an input argument and determines if the car is new or used.
-The `main` function calls the `car_factory` function to fulfill orders for three cars.
-The program uses a few `if/else` conditions to prepare the orders.
+We'll update the `main` function to add a loop expression to process the full set of orders.
+The loop structure helps to reduce redundancy in the code.
+By simplifying the code, we can easily increase the order amount.

-We'll update the `main` function to use a loop to process orders for 11 cars.
-To support greater variety in the orders, we'll add more `if/else` conditions.
+In the `car_factory` function, we'll add another loop to avoid a run-time panic on an out-of-bounds value.

 Your challenge is to finish the sample code so it compiles and runs.